 Restore Privacy is independently owned and operated.
 All recommendations are based on extensive testing and research.

 How does the site make money?

-Restore Privacy relies mainly on affiliate commissions to cover the costs and expenses of running this site.
+Restore Privacy is a reader-funded site that relies on donations and also affiliate commissions to cover the costs and expenses of running this site.
 If you purchase a router on Amazon or a VPN subscription through a link on this site, we may earn a small commission – at no additional cost to you.

 Donation options were also added, but for whatever reason, most people do not donate.
 Nonetheless, we will continue on with our mission of providing free privacy and security guides while also testing various privacy tools.
-(There are no plans to ever restrict content.)
+(There are no plans to ever restrict content through paid memberships.)

 Aside from hosting and other fixed costs of running a website, an enormous amount of time is invested into researching and testing privacy tools.
 Time is not free – everyone needs to earn a living and the bills don’t pay themselves.